lordnull/dice.js/README.md

 Dependency
 ==========

-Underscore.js is used, but no included in the minified or uncompressed versions.
+Underscore.js is used, but not included in the minified or uncompressed versions.

 Build
 =====

-An already build version is included under build; if you build manually, this will be overwritten.
+An already built version is included under build; if you build manually, this will be overwritten.

 To do a build that generates both uncompressed and minified versions, simply use make. 'make compile' only generates the uncompressed version.
-Both versions are placed in the './build'.
+Both versions are placed in './build'.

 Simply include either dice.js or dice.min.js in a script tag, and you're off.

+If you have peg.js installed and available in your path, you can build the dice.parse.js file from it using 'make peg'.

 Test
 ====

-Tests are run use karma.
+Tests are run using karma.
 To do a single run test, use 'make test'.

 Usage
 =====